aboxofdust/PSclassic-changeLogo/README.md

 **Note:** This was written and tested on macOS.
 Although, python does work on Windows this specific script has not been tested

+# I AM NOT RESPONSIBLE FOR ANYTHING THAT MAY HAPPEN TO YOUR PLAYSTATION CLASSIC WHILE USING THIS SCRIPT

 ![alt text](https://github.com/aboxofdust/PSclassic-changeLogo/raw/master/Example.png)

 ## Things you need